 There’s certainly some serious musical capability beneath the hood.
 A 768KHz/32bit AK4493 DAC is nurtured by a dedicated audio power supply; a tailored circuit board for the Neutrik-balanced analogue output keeps everything interference-free.

 Sonically, the deck sounds perfectly fine, but perhaps isn’t quite the audiophile artist it aspires to be – at least when it comes to CD.
 I found the deck’s sonic signature a tad abrasive.
 There are filters available to mitigate this, but using them feels like you’re trying to resolve a problem, rather than to embellish performance.
 To keep this in perspective, we’re being very pernickety.

-If universal disc playback is a priority, then this deck isn’t for you.
+If it is then this deck isn’t for you.
 If you’ve a stockpile of SACD platters, take a look at Pioneer’s UDP-LX500 instead.
 It comes close to matching the Panasonic in terms of image quality, and edges ahead for audio.